piraeusdatastore/piraeus-operator/UPGRADE.md

 During the upgrade process, provisioning of volumes and attach/detach operations might not work.
 Existing volumes and volumes already in use by a pod will continue to work without interruption.

+# Upgrade from v1.6 to v1.7

+Node labels are now automatically applied to LINSTOR satellites as "Auxiliary Properties".
+That means you can reuse your existing Kubernetes Topology information (for example `topology.kubernetes.io/zone` labels) when scheduling volumes using the `replicasOnSame` and `replicasOnDifferent` settings.
+However, this also means that the Operator will delete any existing auxiliary properties that were already applied.
+To apply auxiliary properties to satellites, you _have to_ apply a label to the Kubernetes node object.

 # Upgrade from v1.5 to v1.6

 The `csi-snapshotter` subchart was removed from this repository.
 Users who relied on it for their snapshot support